Stranger6667/talks/articles/testing-network-interactions-in-python/PITCHME.md

 </div>

 Note:
-These kind of tests are good if you can afford saying - I don't care what this code part does internally, I just assume that it should return this data in this situation.
+These kind of tests are good if you can afford to say - I don't care what this code part does internally, I just assume that it should return this data in this situation.
 I only check if other code works if this part will provide this interface.
-It could work for small and simple parts from time to time or it could work as a temporary solution.
+It could work for small and simple parts from time to time, or it could work as a temporary solution.
-But usually you can't afford yourself this level of confidence in the code
+But usually, you can't afford yourself this level of confidence in the code

 ---
 @snap[north]